June Member Meeting - Will be 1st Monday, June 2nd Joint TVBC & SLBC meeting at 7PM at Eisenhower RC

 Club Jerseys are available in both men's and women's styles with full zipper or 1/4 zipper.
 Price is approx $50.
 Club cut.
 Also available in sleeveless.
 Contact Clay Smith 352-396-3137 or e-mail firstname.lastname@example.org

-We also would like to invite the members of the Village Bicycle Club to join us on our Villages/VBT cycling tour to Croatia beginning on September 24, 2014.
+SLBC would like to invite the members of The Village Bicycle Club to join us on our Villages/VBT cycling tour to Croatia beginning on September 24, 2014.
 More information can be found by CLICKING HERE.

 For more information and exercises on group riding techniques, refer to the following documents.